 Complete the Entire Margarita Trail = VIP Margarita Package

-Ninth Annual Canyon Road Spring Art Festival, May 7
+10th Annual Canyon Road Spring Art Festival, May 13

-Join for the entire weekend, which includes large and small lectures and conversations, lunches with celebrated chefs and cookbook authors, and walking tours with acclaimed authors.
-Kickoff is Friday evening, with keynote speaker Colson Whitehead.
+Join for the entire weekend, which includes large and small lectures and conversations, tastings with celebrated culinary folk, evening receptions, youth poetry slams, and more.
+Kickoff is Friday evening, with author Colum McCann.

 Do you love distance riding and the camaraderie of fellow cycling enthusiasts and fans?
-Then plan your visit during one of the most popular cycling events in Santa Fe, the Santa Fe Century on May 20–22, 2022.
-Riders of all ages and abilities are invited to participate in 25, 50, and 100 mile rides along routes that include the historic Turquoise Trail and the old mining towns of Madrid and Golden, as well terrain with striking scenery, including the Ortiz Mountains and the Galisteo basin.
-New for 2022, a Gravelón, a Gravelito, and a Gravelón Fondo (timed).
-Back this year is the start at the Railyard Park Plaza for extra fun.
+Then plan your visit during one of the most popular cycling events in Santa Fe, the Santa Fe Century presented May 20 and 21.
+Riders of all ages and abilities are invited to participate along a variety of routes, ranging from 20 to 106 miles, both Saturday and Sunday, that include the historic Turquoise Trail and the old mining towns of Madrid and Golden, as well terrain with striking scenery, including the Ortiz Mountains, the Galisteo basin, and Rowe Mesa.
+There's truly something for everyone, including kids, with timed and untimed rides on gravel and road terrain.
+Did we mention outstanding food stops along the way?
+The start and finish is at the ever-popular and convenient Railyard Park.

-The Native Treasures Indian Art Market, Santa Fe’s only museum-quality Indian art show and sale is May 28-30, 2022 in the Santa Fe Community Convention Center.
-The weekend's events include a live auction and an in-person art market showcasing jewelry, pottery, sculpture, two-dimensional art, fashion, carvings, basketry, beadwork and textiles.
-More than 200 Native American artists participate, each of whom is selected by the Museum of Indian Arts and Culture, to represent the best and brightest of the Indian art world.
-In fact, many of the artists at Native Treasures are included in the museum’s permanent collection.
+The Native Treasures Art Market, Santa Fe’s only museum-quality Indian art show and sale is May 27 and 28 in the Santa Fe Community Convention Center.
+The weekend's events include an in-person art market showcasing jewelry, pottery, sculpture, two-dimensional art, fashion, carvings, basketry, beadwork, and textiles from more than 150 Native American artists, each of whom is selected by the Museum of Indian Arts and Culture.
+Many of the artists at Native Treasures are included in the museum’s permanent collection.
 By attending, you will be supporting your favorite artists and the Museum of Indian Arts and Culture at the same time.
-New for 2022, a Night Market kicks off the weekend on Saturday, May 28 from 5 to 8 pm.
+A Night Market kicks off the weekend on Friday, May 26 at 5 pm.